Poshteh Abbas

-Poshteh Abbas (پشته عباس, also Romanized as Poshteh ‘Abbās) is a village in Frughan Rural District, Rud Ab District, Sabzevar County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 34, in 6 families.
+Poshteh Abbas (پشته عباس) (Note: Also romanized as Poshteh ‘Abbās) is a village in Frughan Rural District of Rud Ab District in Sabzevar County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 34 in six households.
+The following census in 2011 counted 29 people in 10 households.
+The 2016 census measured the population of the village as zero.